TDPrabhu/Capstone-Project/README.md

 **ETL Pipeline:**

- Python etl.py is used to extract &amp; transform the data from the file provided.
+ etl.py is used to extract &amp; transform the data from the file provided.
 It establishes the connection to the DB, then it extracts the required information from the files mentioned in the path and stores the data in to the appropriate staging tables.
 It checks for the duplicate before inserting the record into the facts and dim.
 The code is modularized and provided all the comments.

  1)upload\_immigration\_data\_S3: Function will fetch immigration data and store it in the S3 bucket.
 All the transformation like checking the data type, date format &amp; etc, the defaultdict are used to map country and us states.